Copper intrauterine devices (IUDs)

 - It does not have estrogen.

-- Take the IUD out when you want, if you want to get pregnant.
+- You can take the IUD out when you want, if you want to get pregnant.

 The downsides of an IUD are: